 The other thing missing on this Montreal trip is a festival.
 Hard to imagine in this city of Festivals.
-I’ve just missed the Formula 1 Grand Prix “festival” and I’m too early for the Montreal Jazz Festival (the world’s largest with over 650 concerts), and the Comedy Festival, and the festival after that.
+I’ve just missed the Formula 1 Grand Prix “festival”.
+And I’m a few weeks early for the Montreal Jazz Festival (the world’s largest with over 650 concerts), the Comedy Festival, and the next festival after that.

 What I’m not missing, as always, is that Montreal good feeling.
 Montrealers have a sense of style.
 Their fashionable look and cool demeanor.
 But appearances are deceiving.
-Because most people from Quebec are very passionate- about everything.
-They love life and have an opinion- on everything.
+Because most people from Quebec are very passionate about virtually everything.
+They love life and have an opinion on everything and anything.
 Nothing wrong with that.
 Just be prepared for a full and thoughtful conversation on whatever the topic is.

 Come to think of it – a trip to Montreal is always special.
 It’s the “Joie de vivre”- the cheerful enjoyment of life.
-The food and beverage is somehow better (even at a chain restaurant).
-Every activity seems exciting.
+The food and beverage is somehow better in Montreal (even at a chain restaurant).
+Every activity seems a little more interesting and even exciting.
 A simple dinner feels like a party.
 A celebration of food, drink and friends.
-Like a festival…
+Just like a festival…